heyrichardshi/google-fonts-scraper/README.md

-#Install All Google Fonts
+#Google Fonts Scraper

+*For Windows*

-This script simply installs all the google webfonts.
+This script scrapes all google fonts from google/fonts and copies into a folder.

 Just download and run